 The Food and Drug Administration (FDA), established by the Ministry of Public Health (MOPH), is the government administrative and regulatory body governing consumable products in Thailand.
-Consumable products include foods, drugs, psychotropic substances, narcotics, medical devices, volatile substances, cosmetics and hazardous substances available in the country.2 To ensure the safety, quality and efficacy of consumable products, the FDA controls, regulates and administers the manufacture, distribution, advertisement and other matters in relation to the consumable products through five main divisions: the Bureau of Foods, the Bureau of Drug Control, the Medical Device Control Division, the Cosmetic and Hazardous Substance Control Division and the Narcotics Control Division.3
+Consumable products include foods, drugs, psychotropic substances, narcotics, medical devices, volatile substances, cosmetics and hazardous substances available in the country.2 To ensure the safety, quality and efficacy of consumable products, the FDA controls, regulates and administers the manufacture, distribution, advertisement and other matters in relation to the consumable products through six main divisions: the Bureau of Foods, the Bureau of Drug Control, the Bureau of Import and Export Inspection, the Medical Device Control Division, the Cosmetic and Hazardous Substance Control Division and the Narcotics Control Division.3

 The FDA's five main roles and responsibilities are pre-marketing control, post-marketing control, development of a surveillance programme for consumers' safety, consumer education and provision of technical support and cooperation with other agencies.

 By law, certain important issues are decided by committees, whose members – all experts in their respective fields – are appointed by the Minister of Public Health.
-Currently, there are seven committees, for: foods, drugs, psychotropic substances, narcotics, medical devices, cosmetics and hazardous substances.
+Currently, there are eight committees, for: foods, drugs, psychotropic substances, narcotics, medical devices, cosmetics, hazardous substances and prevention against abuse of volatile substances.
 In addition, to support the development of drugs, foods and chemical substances, the Cabinet has appointed three additional committees, which are the National Drug Committee, the National Food Committee and the National Chemical Safety Committee.4

 The regulatory regime

-The consumable products under the responsibility of the FDA are each governed by eight specific Acts:5 (1) the Drug Act BE 2510 (1967); (2) the Psychotropic Substance Act B.E.
-2518 (1975); (3) the Food Act B.E.
-2522 (1979); (4) the Narcotic Act BE 2522 (1979); (5) the Emergency Decree on Prevention of Abuse of Volatile Substances BE 2533 (1990); (6) the Hazardous Substance Act BE 2535 (1992); (7) the Medical Device Act BE 2551 (2008); and (8) the Cosmetic Act BE 2558 (2015), issued specifically for the enforcement, supervision and control over the use, manufacture, distribution, import, export, advertisement, suspension or revocation of required licence, imposition of penalties in case of violation of the act, and determination of governmental fees of the consumable products under the responsibility of the FDA.
+The consumable products under the responsibility of the FDA are each governed by six specific Acts: (1) the Drug Act BE 2510 (1967); (2) the Food Act BE 2522 (1979); (3) the Act on Promulgating the Narcotics Code BE 2564 (2021) (the Narcotic Code); (4) the Hazardous Substance Act BE 2535 (1992); (5) the Medical Device Act BE 2551 (2008); and (6) the Cosmetic Act BE 2558 (2015) issued specifically for the enforcement, supervision and control over the use, manufacture, distribution, import, export, advertisement, suspension or revocation of required licence, imposition of penalties in case of violation of the act, and determination of governmental fees of the consumable products under the responsibility of the FDA.
 Each specific Act provides a definition and classification (if any) in its introductory section.

 ii Non-clinical studies